 The Basics of Roasting

 There are a number of ways to go about roasting coffee, anything from in your oven or on your stove to a popcorn popper or a full-on coffee roaster.
 Entire books have been written on the art and science of coffee roasting: one of the most notable being Scott Rao’s The Coffee Roaster’s Companion.
-Also, there are some great video series on YouTube from both Cafe Imports and Mill City Roasters.
+Also, there are some great video series on YouTube.
 So even though I’ll do my best to briefly summarize the process of roasting coffee, it will be far from a full explanation.

 In the most basic sense, coffee roasting is the process whereby heat is applied to the green seeds of a coffee cherry, resulting in a number of chemical and physical changes that bring about a tasty cup of coffee once ground and brewed, hopefully.
 The reality, though, is that roasting coffee is much more than that.
 Any old cat can add heat to coffee beans, but knowing how to apply different amounts of heat and airflow at the correct times for each individual batch is what separates the pros from the amateurs, the artists from the wannabes.